COVID-19 Resources

 Amid growing public concerns around COVID-19, post-secondary campuses in Ontario are continuing to support student mental health.
 CICMH has created and collated resources that may be helpful.

 Welcome to the Centre for Innovation in Campus Mental Health!
-Our mission is to help Ontario’s colleges and universities enhance their capacity to support student mental health and well-being.
+Our mission is to help Ontario’s post-secondary institutions enhance their capacity to support student mental health and well-being.

-You can find everything you need here, from resources on student mental health, webinars with experts, campus initiatives, to the latest news.
+You can find everything you need to support campus mental health here, from free resources on student mental health and wellbeing, webinars with experts, campus initiatives, to the latest news.
 We have it all here for you!

 Amid growing public concerns around COVID-19, post-secondary campuses in Ontario are continuing to support student mental health.
 CICMH has created and collated resources that may be helpful.